ScilifelabDataCentre/RDM-guidelines/internal-contribution.md

 * **DOI** - e.g. "10.17044/scilifelab.23987985", if available
 * **DOIurl** - e.g. "https://doi.org/10.17044/scilifelab.23987985.v1", if available
 * **licence** - e.g. "GPL 3.0+", if available

+Note: Valid type for each resource category is stated below.
+* Tool - type: Tool
+* Training - type: Material and Course
+* Guidance - type: Web page, Video and Material

 ### How to work in GitHub